 Photography by Ye Rin Mok, from Creative Spaces.

 After stripping the living area to its bare bones, Yanai put up a partition finished with marine plywood that neatly divides the new kitchen from the living room.
 And in place of what had been a “tired suburban kitchen,” he installed a single-sided galley using components from top-of-the-line German modular cabinetry company Bulthaup.
 Yanai combined these with a back storage wall of marine plywood, which conceals the fridge.
-And because the family was in need of a place to work, instead of building in a table or a cooking island, he added a bookshelf and desk—a Danish-modern teak flip-top design by Peter Lovig Nielsen—and turned the other half of the room into a study.
+And because the family was in need of a place to work, instead of building in a table or island, he added a bookshelf and desk—a Danish-modern teak flip-top design by Peter Lovig Nielsen—and turned the other half of the room into a study.
 Yes, there’s also a dining table with a view (see below).

 Yanai installed new custom windows—”simple apertures in the white walls, like picture frames, with no jamb details or trim”—and replaced 16 recessed ceiling lights with a few well-placed spotlights.
 He also stripped away all the moldings: “There isn’t even a backsplash.
 A deep window sill and ledge at the back of the counter is in marine plywood and integrates the Bulthaup cabinets with the custom plywood cabinets.
 The ledge is in lieu of a backsplash and is a great place for the most-used utensils and spices, and a few favorite objects and pictures.”